throw-away-qq/throw-away-qq.github.io/README.md

 ***
 ### Work Experience
 #### The Home Depot - _on payroll of Decision Culture_
-* Lookalike-Modeling: Framework for semi-supervised learning on Retail Data
+* **Lookalike-Modeling*: Framework for semi-supervised learning on Retail Data
-* Customer Lifetime Value models with Adverse Events Impact Assessment
+* *Causal Analysis*: Devised a structured framework to quantatively determine impact of adverse events on Home Depot Customers using observational data
+* *Propensity Models*: Devised new features to improve performance of Class Propensity Models upto 15%

 #### Times Internet - Economic Times
 * *Economic Times Newsletter*: Created news recommendation pipeline for 1.5 million users to increase click-through rate from 4.8% to 15.3% using Apache Airflow for scheduling, monitoring, and logging